 The Protocol on Ireland and Northern Ireland

 The Protocol on Ireland and Northern Ireland makes certain provisions of EU law applicable also to and in the UK in respect of Northern Ireland.
 The Protocol means that separate arrangements apply on the island of Ireland and no new checks or controls will apply to goods moving between Ireland and Northern Ireland in either direction.
-As the Protocol on Ireland and Northern Ireland is an integral part of the Withdrawal Agreement regardless of the outcome of the future partnership negotiations between the EU and the UK, the Protocol now applies.
 The implications of the Protocol are explained in each section of these webpages, as relevant.

 ECHA updates Brexit Q&As to take account of IE/NI protocol